UserC2/scheduler/docs/App Proposal.md

 		* Accept an array of events as input
 		* Output scheduled events in chronological order, providing their name, the time they start and the time they end.
 		* Print any events that cannot be scheduled in a seperate list.
-		* Set the appropriate `Interruption Status` and `Interrupted By` properties for interrupted events and display them to the user.
+		* Set the appropriate `Interrupted By` property for interrupted events and display them to the user.
 3. Working Event Log
 	* The event log is capable of recording events once they are marked as completed or interrupted.
 	* The event log records the data specified in `Additional Ideas` -> `Event Log`.